ry-v1/Notes/Apache Iceberg The Definitive Guide/Apache Iceberg The Definitive Guide.md

                 - Define data retention and disposal policies to manage the lifecycle of datafiles.
 Safely delete or archive files that are no longer needed to reduce risk exposure.
             - Continuous monitoring
                 - Implement continuous monitoring and alerting systems to detect and respond to security incidents in real time.

         - Security and governance via a semantic layer
+            - Understand your data
+                - Start by deeply understanding the data sources in your data lakehouse.
+Identify the types of data, data owners, and sensitivity levels.
+This understanding will inform your data governance and security decisions.
+Semantic layer platforms will enable you to label and tag your data to help make this classification more explicit.
+            - Define clear access control policies
+                - Develop a comprehensive access control policy that defines who can access what data and what actions they can perform.
+Use RBAC and attribute-based access control (ABAC) to ensure that only authorized users can access sensitive data.
+            - Implement data masking
+                - Data masking protects sensitive data.
+Implement masking rules to ensure that sensitive information is obfuscated when accessed by unauthorized users.
+Consider column-level masking for sensitive attributes such as personal identifiable information (PII).
+            - Maintain data lineage
+                - Keep track of the data flow within your semantic layer.
+Data lineage helps you understand how data is transformed and consumed, which is crucial for ensuring data quality and compliance.
+            - Document everything
+                - Maintain detailed documentation of your data governance and security policies, access controls, catalogs, and lineage.
+Documentation is essential for transparency, compliance, and troubleshooting.

         - Security and governance at the catalog level
+            - Nessie
+                - Nessie primarily manages metadata, it offers a powerful authorization layer that controls access to this metadata.
+                - It's important to note that Nessie doesn't directly store data but manages data location and metadata.
+Therefore, its authorization layer primarily focuses on controlling access to this metadata, ensuring that only authorized users or roles can interact with the metadata stored in Nessie.
+            - Tabular
+                - Tabular adopts an RBAC model, where access privileges are assigned to roles, and roles are subsequently assigned to individuals or other roles.